 Course credit hours earned pursuant to the Concurrent Enrollment Programs Act,

 C.R.S.
-22-35-101, are eligible for student stipend payments and will count towards the student’s 145 credit hour limitation.
+22-35-101, are eligible for student stipend payments.
 Confirmation of the student’s uniquely identifying student number is required prior to payment of the stipend for those student earning credit hours.

-Pursuant to Concurrent Enrollment Programs Act, C.R.S.
-22-35-101, Basic Skills courses, defined in C.R.S.
-23-1-113(1)(b)(II)(A.7), taken while in high school, are eligible for stipend course credit only if the student is in the 12th grade.
-These credit hours will not count against the student’s 145 credit hour limitation.
+Developmental education courses, defined in C.R.S.
+23-1-113(11)(b), taken as a college student post high school graduation, and pursuant to Concurrent Enrollment Programs Act, C.R.S.
+22-35-101, taken while in high school, are eligible for stipend course credit only if the student is in the 12th grade.

-Basic Skills courses, defined in C.R.S.
-23-1-113(1)(b)(II)(A.7), taken as college students, are eligible for stipend course credit and will not count against the student’s 145 credit hour limitation.
+The following course types do not count towards a student’s lifetime 145 credit hour limit (C.R.S.
+23-18-202 (5)(c)(I)(B) and (III)):

+Developmental education courses taken through Concurrent Enrollment and as a college student post high school graduation;

+Course credit hours earned pursuant to the Concurrent Enrollment Programs Act,

+Accelerating Students through Concurrent Enrollment (ASCENT);

+Teacher Recruitment Education and Preparation Program (TREP); and

+Pathways in Technology Early College High School (PTECH).

 Students are eligible to receive COF stipend payments generated when receiving institutional scholarships granted to a special group of students such as employees or employees’ dependents if the eligible employee must pay the tuition and fees when registering for the course and there is a published application process under which recipients qualify.
 Employees or dependents receiving institutional scholarships must be reported on the Student Unit Record Data System Financial Aid File.
 No state-appropriated financial aid funds may be used to fund institutional employee/dependent restricted scholarships.